-In Germany some years ago assessment was very similar to that in Poland, when the main focus during the assessment was to collect data about the current level of knowledge of the participants, of the current level of qualification.
+In Germany some years ago was very similar assessment as in Poland, when the main focus during the assessment was to collect data about the current level of knowledge of the participants, of the current level of qualification.
 But now the main task of assessment is in getting a general view about the person/participant.
 The best way is a combination of checking/assessing the qualification and methods to get a general view about the person.

 In Poland vocational qualifications exam is composed of two parts: written and practical.
-Examination centres are under-equipped - often the practical exam cannot be video-recorded.
+Examination centres are underequipped - often the practical exam cannot be video-recorded.
 So there is lower objectivity of the examination.

-In Lithuania the acquired qualification is assessed by means of qualification examinations, too, which also consist of two parts - the theoretical examination and practical examination.
+In Lithuania the acquired qualification is assessed by means of qualification examinations too, which is also consist of two parts - the theoretical examination and practical examination.

-In Finland the structure of examinations is different from Lithuania and Poland.
+In Finland structure of examinations is different from Lithuania and Poland.
 It has developed from simple "theory exam / practical test" -structure to more versatile assessment procedures.
-In many cases the examinations are integrated in the normal work day by giving the students the assessment tasks which consist of planning certain work process, and implementing as well as assessing it.
-In Finland a variety of methods: portfolios, observations, discussions, self-assessments are nowadays quite widely used.
-Self-assessment is recognised widely as a significant and as a natural part of assessment process in Finland and one of the trends is that the emphasis is shifting from external assessment towards self-assessment.
+In many cases the examinations are integrated in normal work day by giving the students the assessment tasks which consists of planning certain work process, and implementing as well as assessing it.
+In Finland there are variety of methods: portfolios, observations, discussions, self-assessments are nowadays quite widely used.
+Self-assessment is recognised widely as significant and as natural part of assessment process in Finland and one of the trends it is going from external assessment towards self-assessment.

-- In Finland and Germany assessment is based on competence assessment. - In Poland and in Lithuania knowledge and skills are still the main objects of assessment.

-- The process of competence assessment lasts quite a long period in Finland, involving different methods of assessment. - Self assessment is essential in Finland. - In Poland learners take vocational qualifications exam in written and in practical forms; practical exams are of low quality in Poland. - In Lithuania qualification examination is divided into two parts as in Poland the theoretical examination and practical examination. - According to the level of vocational training programme students can acquire two types of qualification (qualification certificate or qualified worker diplomas) in Lithuania.
+- In Finland and Germany assessment is based on competencies assessment. - In Poland and in Lithuania knowledge and skills are the main objects of assessing yet. - The process of competencies assessing lasts quite a long period in Finland, involving different methods of assessment. - Self assessment is essential in Finland. - In Poland learners take vocational qualifications exam in written and in practical; practical exams are low quality in Poland. - In Lithuania qualification examination is divided in two parts as in Poland the theoretical examination and practical examination. - According to the level of vocational training programme students can acquire two types of qualification (qualification certificate or qualified worker diplomas) in Lithuania.